Richardson Beach Park

 After you feel comfortable with the basics in King Kam’s calm inner lagoon, you can hone your paddle board skills farther out into Kailua Bay.
 Paddleboard lessons and rentals are available near Kamakahonu Beach as well as kayaks and surf equipment.

-Off the Kailua Pier, there are also some good fishing spots for your “catch of the day” as well as parasailing, dive tours, pleasure cruises and even underwater submarine tours.
-It’s convenient setting also puts you close to great Kona shopping and Kona restaurants.
+Off the Kailua Pier, there are also some good fishing spots for your “catch of the day” as well as Parasailing, Boat and Snorkel Cruises and Historic Dinner Cruises.
+The convenient setting also puts you close to great downtown shopping and dining.

 Aside from the many water activities available at Kamakahonu Beach (King Kam), there’s an opportunity for cultural exploration nearby.
 Once inhabited by King Kamehameha the Great who lived here from 1812 until his death in 1819, this cultural site offers a glimpse into the life of Hawaii’s royal figure.
 Here you will see historic buildings where the King held office and his personal temple the Ahuena Heiau sitting offshore.